Unearth: Extinction(s) (2018–2022)

-The Wretched; The Ruinous and departure of Ken Susi (2023–present)
+The Wretched; the Ruinous and departure of Ken Susi (2023–present)

 In January 2023, Unearth performed several headlining shows all across many different countries like Japan, Australia and Taiwan.

 Unearth is set to headline a European tour in April 2023.
 Misery Index, Year of the Knife, Leach and Turbid North will be joining up as the supporting acts.

-On March 3, 2023, the band announced their upcoming eighth album, The Wretched; The Ruinous, would be released on May 5.
+On March 3, 2023, the band announced their eighth album, The Wretched; the Ruinous, would be released on May 5.
 The band also released a new single from the album, "Mother Betrayal", and also announced they had officially parted ways with Ken Susi after he took an extended hiatus from the band.

+The band began a 20th anniversary tour in honor of The Oncoming Storm in June of 2024; alongside Bleeding Through, Overcast, Fuming Mouth, All Out War, High Command, and Apes.
+On July 12, 2024, the band surprised released an EP titled Bask in the Blood of Our Demons.